Healthcare Support & Healthcare Administration job market report cover, New York-Newark-Jersey City, NY-NJ, 2026-05

 Entry-Level Candidates

-Biggest mistake: Applying to broad "healthcare admin" jobs with a generic resume that never proves patient care, documentation, vital signs, or shift flexibility.
+Biggest mistake: Applying to broad 'healthcare admin' jobs with a generic resume that does not show patient care, intake, scheduling, vital signs, or front-desk workflow.

 Mid-Career Candidates